Why the Alaska Department of Law?

 The Department of Law is part of the executive branch of Alaska's government.
 The Attorney General, who is appointed by the Governor, heads the department.
 The Attorney General serves as legal advisor to the Governor and all state agencies, prosecutes violations of state criminal laws, represents the state and its officers in civil matters, and enforces the consumer protection and unfair trade practices laws.

-The Department has a Civil Division and a Criminal Division, supervised by the Deputy Attorney General, Jim Cantor.
+The Department has a Civil Division, supervised by the Deputy Attorney General, Ed Sniffen and a Criminal Division, supervised by the Deputy Attorney General, Robert Henderson.
 The Civil Division has 13 substantive sections, and the Criminal Division has an office for appeals and special prosecutions and 12 regional District Attorney's offices.

 Child Protection.
 Advises the Department of Health and Social Services and the Office of Children's Services.
 Provides legal advice and representation in child protection cases.

-Commercial and Fair Business.
+Commercial, Fair Business & Child Support.
 Advises and represents the Departments of Labor, Revenue, Education, and Community and Economic Development.
 Provides legal services on financial, real estate, commercial matters, and regulatory matters, including the Permanent Fund dividend, Alaska Housing Finance Corporation, and the Regulatory Commission of Alaska.
 Protects the public through work with professional licensing, banking, securities, and corporations.
 Enforces consumer protection and antitrust laws.

 Environmental Law.
 Advises and represents the Department of Environmental Conservation.
 Investigates, defends, and prosecutes claims regarding contaminated sites.
 Provides legal advice on environmental matters, including reimbursement of oil spill-related costs and expenditure of restoration funds.